Creating the first national donor image sharing hub

-A medical image sharing pilot project underway now at UNOS may soon give organ procurement organizations, and donor and transplant hospitals universal access to high-quality medical imaging studies during the organ offer process.
+A medical image sharing pilot project underway now at United Network for Organ Sharing may soon give organ procurement organizations (OPOs), and donor and transplant hospitals universal access to high-quality medical imaging studies during the organ offer process.
 Creating a consistent, reliable and secure national image sharing system has the potential to decrease the number of organs that are not used and increase the number of transplants overall.

 When the procurement team at Baltimore-based Living Legacy Foundation of Maryland needs images of a donor’s organs, they often take them with their iPhones.
 The OPO has more than 150 donors each year.

 The images are emailed or sent via text to Living Legacy’s communications center and then shared with surgeons who request them, explains chief clinical officer Debbi McRann.
 “But the quality isn’t good and we can’t upload it to DonorNet® because the file is too big,” McRann said.
 “We’re only giving surgeons a partial scan because of the limitations.”

 DonorNet currently accommodates certain images as attachments, but file sizes are limited and the process of acquiring and attaching images is inefficient, preventing routine use.
 When surgeons can’t clearly see the organ being offered, given the risk of travel to recover and the possibility that the organ won’t meet their patient’s needs when they see it in person, it stands to reason that they would hesitate to accept some offers.
 This results in unused organs that could otherwise help save patients’ lives.